THIS IS BELONGING

 LEARN NEW SKILLS

 You’ll start by training to be a rifleman – a field soldier skilled in modern combat.
 When you finish training, you’ll choose your specialty, whether that’s as a medic, sniper, anti-tank missile operator or any of the other options open to you.
 Later, you’ll get more responsibility and learn new skills, including how to manage larger teams and use your equipment in high-pressure situations.
 You’ll become confident and fit, and pick up life skills that will help you in the future.

-Whether you join the SCOTS or as a Guardsman, you’ll take the Combat Infantry Soldier’s Course at the Infantry Training Centre at Catterick in Yorkshire, where you’ll learn the skills of being a modern soldier.
-If you’re joining the SCOTS, this will be completed over 26 weeks.
-If you’re becoming a Guardsman, this will be completed over 30 weeks.
+Whichever regiment you join, you’ll take the Combat Infantry Soldier’s Course at the Infantry Training Centre at Catterick in Yorkshire, where you’ll learn the skills of being a modern soldier.
+Some regiments, like the SCOTS, complete the course over 26 weeks.
+Other regiments, like the Guards, do a 30 week course.
+Whichever route you take, you’ll leave Catterick with all of the foundation skills you need to progress your career as an infantry soldier.
 If you join as a 16 or 17 year old, you’ll do basic training at the Army Foundation College, Harrogate before completing a 10 or 12-week specialist training course at Catterick.

 After your training you’ll join your chosen regiment – and start your career as a British Army Infantry soldier.

 The Army can help you gain a range of qualifications.
 These could include:

 • Apprenticeships in Public Service, Communications, Engineering and Logistics